rorcraft/software-engineering/Tech/JVM/Garbage_Collection.md

 If "the rate of creation" of objects is too high, and the concurrent collector is not able to keep up with the concurrent collection, it falls back to the traditional mark-sweep collector.

 * `-XX:+CMSIncrementalMode` - http://www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html

+__No compaction__, uses a free-list, if compaction is needed - fall back to STW Compaction.

 `-Xincgc` (Incremental Collector)
 * Uses a "train" algorithm to collect small portions of the old generation at a time.
 STW pause is minimized at the cost of total garbage collection taking longer.